Wuthering Waves Lucy Team Comps

 Best first team question

 Ask what problem Lucy solves first: field time, burst window, sustain pressure, or slot efficiency.
-Good team comps pages help users choose a shell that works now, not just an idealized future roster.
+Start with a shell that works now, not just an idealized future roster.

 Fallback shell matters

-Every Lucy team page should also give one realistic fallback shell in case the best-looking pairing is tied to weapons, units, or resources better spent on Version 3.3 Phase 2.
+Every Lucy team page should also give one realistic fallback shell in case the best-looking pairing is tied to weapons, units, or resources better spent on Version 3.4 The Dream Not Dreamed.

 Where this page sits